What are your chances of acceptance?

 15. How do you define failure?

 Example: I define failure as a missed opportunity.
-When I first began to play rugby my Freshman year of high school, I quickly realized that our team was not very strong.
+When I first began to play rugby during my freshman year of high school, I quickly realized that our team was not very strong.
 At times, it felt like we were bound to lose every game.
 But rather than letting this bring me down, I saw the season as a chance for me to try my hardest and become an impact player on the field.
 As the years went by, I continued to improve and our team grew closer together.
 Our losses began to transform into opportunities for growth, and by senior year, I was nominated captain.
-I had done everything in my power to make sure my teammates succeeded – even though it meant that on the scoreboard we would inevitably lose more than we won.
+I had done everything in my power to make sure my teammates succeeded—even though it meant that on the scoreboard we would inevitably lose more than we won.

 16. How do you manage stress?

-17. Tell me about a time you overcame adversity
+17. Tell me about a time you overcame adversity.

 18. What motivates you?